 Our experience is that both art and silence comes out the dynamic tension between strong artistic leadership that is framed around the stories, experiences, personalities of the core group that includes PARC members, lead artists and friends who have decided to join us.

-June 2008: “The Waters that Become Us” explored places and times of quiet amidst the rush and hurry of Parkdale and established the importance of the lake in this process.
+This early project explored places and times of quiet amidst the rush and hurry of Parkdale and established the importance of the lake in this process.
 We also began to look at Parkdale as a metaphorical river where people move up and down daily as well as a place where people and things are washed up on its shores

-June 2009: “The Book of Lost Things” was launched at the Books and Bread Festival and explored the theme of personal and collective loss in a manner both whimsical and emotional.
+The Book of Lost Things was launched at the Books and Bread Festival and explored the theme of personal and collective loss in a manner both whimsical and emotional.
 This event also included the ceremonial weaving of “The Parkdale Bread Book” a collaborative project between three Parkdale organizations: Greenest City, Parkdale Project Read, and Parkdale Neighbourhood Church.

 In the fall of 2009, we began an important partnership with Painting our Stories Community Mural Project.
 This collaboration led to the creation of the “Searching for the Sky” mural near the corner of Queen and Cowan, with Joshua Barndt as lead artist.